Garlic Head

 What pasta shape is best for this creamy sweet corn pasta?

 Any short pasta will work well, so consider something around 1 inch (2.5 cm) in length.
 Rigatoni would be a fun swap since the small corn pieces would get trapped inside the little tubes.
-In these photos I am using fusilli, which is widely available and affordable at most grocery stores.
+In these photos, I am using fusilli, which is widely available and affordable at most grocery stores.

 fork with a helping of noodles from sweet corn pasta